burlachenkok/exploring-python3/python3-note.md

   print(index, value)
 ```

-To loop over a sequence in reverse, first, specify the sequence in a forward direction and then call the `reversed()` function.
+To loop over a sequence in reverse order, first, specify the sequence in a forward direction and then call the `reversed()` function.
 To loop over a sequence in sorted order, use the `sorted()` function which returns a new sorted list while leaving the source unaltered.
 Using `set()` on a sequence eliminates duplicate elements because it creates the set.

 ## More on Conditions